cee8/Chris-Beaudoin/README.md

-### Hi there, my name is Chris Beaudoin👋
+### 👋 Hi there
 ---
+My name is Chris Beaudoin

-I am a computer science undergrad from Connecticut, now in Los Angeles.
-I am interested in all kinds of computer and enviornmental related work 🪴.
-I am deeply passionate in acquiring new knowledge and skills.
+- I am a computerscience student from Connecticut now attending Loyola Marymount University in Los Angeles
+- I am interested in all kinds of computer and enviornmental related work 🪴
+- I am deeply passionate in acquiring new knowledge and skills

-#### Working on 💻
+#### 💻 Working on
 ---

 - Currently taking a class in Datastructures
 - Portfolio including past projects, notes, etc.

-#### Skills ☑️
+#### ☑️ Skills
 ---

 - Python - Experienced